vmware-tanzu/velero/design/Implemented/general-progress-monitoring.md

-The "FinalizingPartiallyFailed" phase signifies that, for a backup which had errors during initial processing or asynchronous plugin operation, asynchronous backup operations have all completed and Velero is currently backing up any resources indicated by asynchronous plugins as items to back up after operations complete.
+The "FinalizingPartiallyFailed" phase signifies that, for a backup which had errors during initial processing or asynchronous plugin operation, asynchronous backup operations have all completed and Velero is currently backing up any resources indicated by asynchronous plugins as items to backup after operations complete.
 Once this is done, the phase changes to PartiallyFailed.
 Backups cannot be restored from when they are in the FinalizingPartiallyFailed state.